Miles McKenna: Early life and vlogging

 Based in Los Angeles, California, McKenna grew up in a strict religious family.
 As a teenager, he lived in Orange County, California and started making confessional-style videos for YouTube in 2011.
-McKenna "hated being seen as a girl" and after a friend described McKenna as "a boy trapped in a girl's body", McKenna realized he had a crisis of identity.
+McKenna "hated being seen as a girl" and after a friend described McKenna as "a boy trapped in a girl's body", McKenna started to question how he really felt about his gender identity.
 McKenna came out in 2015.

 During McKenna's transition, he documented the process through his vlogs, including changes in his appearance and struggles with his family.
 In a January 2017 video entitled "So I'm Trans", McKenna revealed himself as non-binary and announced intentions to legally change his name.
-McKenna began taking testosterone as part of FTM hormone replacement therapy.
+McKenna began taking testosterone as part of hormone replacement therapy.
 He developed a severe case of cystic acne on his face and body.
 He attempted to address the skin condition with his physician, was placed on antibiotics for 60 days, and made dietary changes.
 The condition cleared up after he stopped taking testosterone.
-McKenna later elected to have top surgery and identified himself as a trans man.
+McKenna later elected to have top surgery and identified as a trans man at the time.